US-China Relations Speakers

 Hire Leading US-China Relation Experts

-As of 2025, US-China relations are characterised by strategic rivalry and cautious engagement.
-Both nations seek to manage competition to avoid direct conflict while cooperating on selected global challenges.
+As of 2026, US–China relations remain defined by strategic rivalry tempered by cautious engagement.
+Both governments continue to compete across economic, technological, and military domains, while seeking to prevent direct conflict and preserve limited cooperation on global challenges.

 Economic and Technological Competition